shamdasani/shamdasani.org/_posts/twitter.md

 I'm still actively figuring out what makes me interesting, but that doesn't mean I give up on creating content.
 This post right here is a piece of content!

-And on more thing: don't make it a task.
+However, don't make it a task.
 Create content only when you want to.
 Only when you have an idea.
 But do it fast and don't lose momentum.

 ### 3. Engage & interact

 This last step is really simple.
-Once you follow interesting people and share content yourself, you're ready to start interacting.
-Reply to tweets with your thoughts or shoot a quick DM to someone with a question or note — everyone loves to meet new people and I've personally made a lot of friends doing so!
+Once you're consuming content and starting to get a feel for the platform, reply to tweets with your thoughts or shoot a quick DM to someone with a question or note — everyone loves to meet new people and I've personally made a lot of friends doing so!

 —

 **A note on balance —** try to not get addicted!
 Twitter is a lot of fun, but like everything, the returns diminish with respect to time spent on the app.
 On most days, I probably spend no more than an ~hour, but I'm trying to cut that down to maybe 30 minutes.
-Hope this helped!